adarsh01-bit/real_estate_management/README.md

-# Online Real Estate Management System-
+# Online Real Estate Management System

 ## 📌 Introduction
 The **Online Real Estate Management System** is a full-featured web‑based Java application designed to simplify and automate property rental operations.
 It acts as a bridge between **property managers**, **tenants**, and **administrators**, providing smooth communication and efficient handling of rental processes.